tembo-io/pg-jsonschema-boon/README.md

 Dependencies
 ------------

-The `jsonschema` data type has no run-time dependencies other than PostgreSQL.
+The `jsonschema` data type has no runtime dependencies other than PostgreSQL.
 At build time it requires [Rust] and [pgrx].

 Prior Art